"False"

 Professor Armando Perez-Cueto, Arctic Six Chair, in collaboration with members of the research group Sustainable Food Transitions at Umeå University and of the Profile Area “Plant science for a sustainable green transformation of the Subarctic”: Arturo Turillazzi (PhD Student), Jean-Paul Garin (PhD student).

-The organisers have planned the Forum with help and support from the Arctic Centre at Umeå University
+The organisers have planned the Forum with funding and support from the Arctic Centre at Umeå University and the prioritised research area Plant science for a sustainable green transformation of the Subarctic.

 Calendar